oracle-quickstart/oci-weblogic-server/solutions/non_jrf/README.md

 by a load balancer.
 The solution will create only one stack at time and further modifications that are done will be done on the same stack.

 This topology creates WebLogic cluster in private subnet.
-Following regional subnets are created under new VCN.
+Following regional subnets are created under new virtual cloud network (VCN).
 - WebLogic regional private subnet
 - Bastion regional public subnet
 - Load balancer frontend public subnet